 17. How do I keep myself updated about the contest and all the activities in Venture Cup?

 The easiest way to keep yourself updated is by registering to our newsletter, where you get information about everything that happens in your region.
-You find the sign-up button at the bottom of our homepage.
+You can sign up here.

-18. I have previously participated in the Venture Cup, can I compete again?
+18. I have previously competed in Venture Cup, can I compete again?

 19. What is Venture Cup’s goal?